JakeLe-LKA/JakeLe-LKA/README.md

 ## Projects

-Explore my projects via below repos, feel free to fork and play around with them!
+Below are some of the projects I’ve worked on — feel free to explore, fork, and interact!

 ### Data Manipulation
 - [Data cleaning with Excel on Game store dataset](https://github.com/JakeLe-LKA/Game-Store-Analysis)